tenox7/ttyplot/README.md

 -c character to use for plot line, eg @ # % . etc

--C character to use for plot line when value exceeds max (default: x)
+-e character to use for plot error line when value exceeds max (default: e)

 -s softmax is an initial maximum value that can grow if data input has larger value

--m hardmax is a hard maximum value that can never grow, if data input has larger value the plot line will not be drawn
+-m hardmax is a hard maximum value, if exceeded error line will be drawn (see -e)

 -t title of the plot